dustinpfister/blog_posts/_posts/phaser-sprite-data.md

 layout: post
 categories: phaser
 id: 279
-updated: 2018-09-18 09:57:08
+updated: 2018-09-18 10:01:27
-version: 1.7
+version: 1.8
 ---

 When making sprites for a game using [Phaser ce](https://photonstorm.github.io/phaser-ce/) as a framework, there is a standard way of setting some data on a per sprite bases.
-This is the sprite.data object, an object that defaults to just a plain old javaScript object literal, and is not used my phaser itself internal.
+This is the [Sprite.data object](https://photonstorm.github.io/phaser-ce/Phaser.Sprite.html#data), an object that defaults to just a plain old javaScript object literal, and is not used my phaser itself internal.
 So when making a game this is what should be used to park any data, or methods that is part of the game logic that makes up the essence of the project for the sprites.
 For example if I am making some kind of strategy game that involves the use of a custom Enemy class that I made, then chances are I will be storing an instance of that Enemy Class as a property of sprite.data, or maybe even make sprite.data an instance of that class.
 In this post I will be writing about an example that will help explain this further.

 <!-- more -->

 ## 1 - what to know first

-This is a post on using the Sprite.data object for appending properties, and methods to a single Sprite object that are project specific in phaser ce.
+This is a post on using the [Sprite.data object](https://photonstorm.github.io/phaser-ce/Phaser.Sprite.html#data) for appending properties, and methods to a single Sprite object that are project specific in phaser ce.
 In this post I am using Sprites, and a solution for making a sprite sheet from canvas, as well as many other phaser ce related topics.As such this is not a getting started post on phaser ce, but just a post on one little topic when it comes to phaser ce game development.

 ### 1.1 - This is a phaser ce (2.x) post

-In this post I am using phaser 2.11.0, not the latest release of phaser 3 that major release is a complete rebuild from the ground up and the code here will break if trying to use it with phaser 3.
+In this post I am using [phaser ce](https://photonstorm.github.io/phaser-ce/) 2.11.0, not the latest release of [phaser](https://phaser.io/) that major release is a complete rebuild from the ground up and the code here will break if trying to use it with phaser 3.

 ## 2 - Basic example of using a Sprite.data object